At St. Mary’s, we take pride in our numerous programs that help individuals both in the valley and across the state.

 Without Community Kitchen and without their partnership with Burton Barr Central Library, Shawntele believes that she would have “no opportunity to experience and once again be a successful student and citizen of the world.”

-These are the stories the keep St. Mary’s moving.
+These are the stories that keep St. Mary’s moving.
 That let us know we are taking the right steps.
 That we are fulfilling part of our mission.
 To alleviate hunger through the gathering and distribution of food while encouraging self-sufficiency, collaboration, advocacy and education.